-2) He must have attended a Seminar on Corporate Governance for Board of Directors.
+2) He must have attended a seminar on Corporate Governance for Board of Directors.

-A Director shall submit to the Bangko Sentral ng Pilipinas (BSP) a Certification of Compliance in attending the Seminar on Corporate Governance for first-time Directors as documentary proof of such compliance: Provided, that the following persons are included in the list below exempted from complying with the aforementioned requirement:
+A director shall submit to the Bangko Sentral a Certification of Compliance in attending the seminar on Corporate Governance for first-time directors as documentary proof of such compliance: Provided, that the following persons are included in the list below exempted from complying with the aforementioned requirement:

-- Filipino citizens with recognized stature, influence and reputation in the Banking community and whose business practices stand as testimonies to good corporate governance; - Distinguished Filipino and foreign nationals who served as senior officials in Central Banks and/or financial regulatory agencies, including former Monetary Board members: or - c.
-Former Chief Justices and Associate Justices of the Philippine Supreme Court: Provided, further, that this exemption shall not apply to the annual training requirements for the members of the Board of Directors.
+- a.
+Filipino citizens with recognized stature, influence and reputation in the Banking community and whose business practices stand as testimonies to good corporate governance. - Distinguished Filipino and foreign nationals who served as senior officials in central Banks and/or financial regulatory agencies, including former Monetary Board members; or - c.
+Former Chief Justices and Associate Justices of the Philippine Supreme Court: Provided, further, that this exemption shall not apply to the annual training requirements for the members of the board of directors.

-G. List of Board Level Committees Including Membership and Function (Refer to SEC Report 17-A, pp. 34-38)
+G. List of Board Level Committees Including Membership and Function

+(Refer to SEC Report 17-A, pp. 30-35)